biringaChi/PACE/README.md

 The above-stated performance discrepancy might appear inconsequential for isolated occurrences.
 However, in scenarios where that low-performing program is deployed and used in multiple areas of a software product or feature, it would significantly increase the overall time of an operation to complete.
 Finally, the KSA and KSM versions of the program, which are inefficient, are syntactically correct and contain no apparent bugs.
 This highlights an inherent complexity in the problem, such as employing erroneous data structure selection and manipulation and selecting $O(2^{n})$ time algorithms when there are viable polynomial options.

 > Note: we are working under the assumption of an ```ideal``` software development environment, where external variables such as memory usage and network connectivity relatively outside the developer's control are operating at ```optimal``` levels.
-Furthermore, ......... data addresses this issues...

 ## Feature Engineering
 This work leverages domain knowledge in software engineering (code stylometry) for feature extraction.
 Code stylometry is a source code's functional and non-functional characteristics.
 The table below details features of interest.
 An indispensable component of building predictive models is the transformation of text-based observations into numerical representations.